garrandall/popular-music-data/tracks/a-certain-girl-warren-zevon.md

 ---

 Well, there's a certain girl I've been in love with a long, long time What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)
 I can't reveal her name until she's mine
 What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)
 I've tried to make her time and time again
 Still we're introduced as nothing but friends
 And there's a certain girl I've been in love with a long, long time What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)

 There's a certain chick I've been sweet on since I met her What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)
 I can't reveal her name until I get her
 What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)
 Someday I'm gonna wake up and say
 I'll do anything just to be your slave
 And there's a certain girl I've been in love with a long, long time What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)

 There's a certain girl I've been in love with a long, long time What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)
 I can't reveal her name until she's mine
 What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)
 I've tried to make her time and time again
 Still we're introduced as nothing but friends
 And there's a certain girl I've been in love with a long, long time What's her name?
-I can't tell you (Ahh...)
+I can't tell you (Ah...)